Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 ### 2024-05-30
 CW + HW: Tested random color filter mode on stegsolve to see if there was a way to isolate messages that only appeared on those channels, or to prevent text meant for red, green, blue or alpha from appearing in the filter.

+### 2024-06-04
+CW: Started Google Slides for presentation, and worked on skeleton for README
+HW: Did research about steganography's history and planes and continued to work on readme writeup.
+Created image folder in personal computer to keep track of possible useful images for the README presentation, will upload when complete.
+Continued testing random color planes

 info